 Tetralogy - A series of four.

-Nuanced - Having or characterized by subtle and often appealingly complex qualities, aspects, or distinctions.
+Nuanced - Having or characterised by subtle and often appealingly complex qualities, aspects, or distinctions.

 Battle of Agincourt - A key battle in the Hundred Years' War between the English and the French.
 It was won by the English in 1415.